sasankamouliveleti/HTTP_gRPC_REST_Lambda/README.md

 <h3>gRPC Client - Server</h3>

+The gRPC framework uses protobuf inorder to communicate between nodes.
+The protobuf for this client and server is defined as TimeCheck.proto.
 In order run the gRPC server and client, follow the following steps:

 <ol>
 <li>Clone this repository and change directory to gRPC_Rest</li>